spryker/spryker-docs/docs/pbc/all/tax-management/202400.0/third-party-integrations/vertex/install-vertex.md

 - TaxAmountAfterCancellationCalculatorPlugin
 - OrderTaxTotalCalculationPlugin

 Disabling them will also disable Spryker Taxes feature.
-This means that in case when Vertex is unresponsive or disabled order taxes will not be calculated and their amount will be always 0.
+This means that in case Vertex is unresponsive or disabled, order taxes will not be calculated, and their amount will always be 0.

 {% endinfo_block %}